Coronavirus Self-employed Income Support Scheme – Second grant applications open

 - Self-employed people must have an annual trading profit under £50,000

-- Self-employed people must have filed a tax return for 2019 (for anyone who hasn't, the window for filing a tax return is now open for four weeks from 26 March 2020)
+- Self-employed people must have filed a tax return for 2019

 - Claimants must derive the majority of their income from self-employment

 - You cannot claim the grant if you trade through a limited company or trust